-Moving Into Your New House?
+Moving Into A New House?
 Check Your Occupancy Certificate

 Home purchase is an important landmark in one's life.
 But before you move into your new abode, it is important to check if all documents are in the right order.
 One such document is the occupancy certificate (OC).
 Also known as completion certificate or the pass certificate, it certifies that a building has been completed and has complied with the approved plan.
 Issued by the municipal corporation concerned to the developer of any building with more than five units, it is given to a building or some part of it but not individually to every single unit.
 In case, a developer is unable to provide the occupancy certificate, this means the building has not been approved under the legal plan.